fate-events/facts-ir/index.md

 ## FACTS-IR Workshop @ SIGIR 2019

 # Workshop Objectives
 This workshop explores challenges in responsible information retrieval system development and deployment.
 The focus will be on determining actionable research agendas on four key dimensions of responsible information retrieval: fairness, accountability, confidentiality, and transparency.
 Rather than just mini-conference, this workshop will be an event during which participants will also be expected to work.
 The workshop aims to bring together a diverse set of researchers and practitioners interested in helping to develop the technical research agenda for responsible information retrieval.

+The full-day workshop will be organize in two parts:
+* The first half-day will include presentation, based on the accepted papers by our PC members
+* The second half-day, the participants will be organized in working groups and tasked with articulating a research agenda for one of the FACTS-IR topics (Fairness, Accountability, Confidentiality, Transparency, and Safety)

+To ensure that the working groups in the second part of the workshop will be productive, we may cap the number of participants.

+# Call for Papers
+We welcome technical contributions and position papers as either long papers (8 pages) or extended abstracts (2-4 pages) on a wide range of topics, including:

+### Fairness

+### Accountability

+### Confidentiality

+### Transparency

+### Safety

 # Important Dates
 * **May 3, 2019**:     Workshop paper submissions due
 * **May 31, 2019**:    Workshop paper notification
 * **July 25, 2019**:   Workshop Day at SIGIR 2019

 # Organization
 * Alexandra Olteanu (Microsoft Research, US & Canada)